eendroroy/ansible-rails-pg/README.md

 - Some common dependencies required for rails applications
 - Create deploy user with ssh access and specific sudo permission required to deploy rails application

-A sample Vagrantfile is included to test the playbook (Ubuntu 16.04 and CentOS 7)
+A sample Vagrantfile is included to test the playbook (Ubuntu 14.04, Ubuntu 16.04 and CentOS 7)

 ## Variables